Showing posts with label eastgate. Show all posts

 Kerri's in better days.
 Sorry for the terrible scan and image quality, but this is what I have.

-Built as a branch of California-based Sambo's (which had over 1000 in 47 states at its peak), the restaurant originally opened March 1974, replacing empty land.
+Built as a branch of the defunct Sambo's chain (which had over 1000 in 47 states at its peak), the restaurant originally opened March 1974, replacing empty land.
 But in the early 1980s, Sambo's imploded.
-With mounting criticism from its name and theme by politically correct groups and problems stemming from a massive expansion, it filed for bankruptcy in 1982 and closed.
+With mounting criticism from its name and theme by politically correct groups and problems stemming from a massive expansion, it filed for bankruptcy in 1982 and closed by 1983 (but not before renaming it to "Season's" in late 1982 as many stores did) remaining vacant until Wings 'n Things opened in 1988 (a franchise out of Houston).
+I don't know much of the details but apparently, something happened and Wings 'n Things (that is, the College Station location) became Wings 'n More, but I'm not sure exactly how the breakup worked because Wings 'n More later franchised stores in Houston (ultimately renamed to BreWingz, except for one location on North Freeway).

 The Brazos Valley's first Southwest restaurant has already been recognized among the very best restaurants in the entire Brazos Valley!
 Our unique stacked enchiladas are made fresh from scratch daily --topped with the freshest produce in town!
 At Kerri’s we also boast the best Fajita Stacks in town and offer a diverse menu sure to please everyone, from healthy choices like veggie quesadillas, veggie stacked enchiladas, stack house salads to main stay favorites such as ribeye steaks, chicken fried chicken, southwest lasagna, burgers and much much more.
 The desserts alone are worth the trip to Kerri’s.
 We have catered many special area events such as weddings, receptions, concerts, business luncheons and dinners, numerous city council meetings and an array of late night party events.
 Consider Kerri’s for all of you catering needs -- we will deliver to the location of your choice, or reserve our spacious dining and stage area or huge outdoor patio.
 Kerri’s has the freshest food in town at the most reasonable price.
 Go see for yourself why Kerri’s was voted Best New Restaurant in the Brazos Valley!
 While you’re here relax and enjoy our full service bar and ask your server how to get a